omersha/omersha.github.io/_posts/2017-01-10-a-whole-new-dimension-of-optimization.md

 </p></div>

 <div><p>
-Note that the term $h_i$ depends only on the $i$-th coordinate.
+Note that each term $h_i$ depends only on the $i$-th coordinate.
 Such functions are called "separable", and such objectives are actually quite common.
 For example, they can be used to formulate plenty machine-learning algorithms, where
 $g(x)$ is a differentiable loss-function composed with a parameterization of the hypothesis space, and the $h_i$ functions are regularization terms which are